Spencer Torkelson Player Props: Tigers vs. Rangers

-Spencer Torkelson, with a slugging percentage of .195 in his past 10 games -- including one home run -- will be in action for the Detroit Tigers against the Texas Rangers, with Martin Perez on the hill, June 27 at 8:05 PM ET.
+Spencer Torkelson, with a slugging percentage of .244 in his past 10 games -- including two home runs -- will be in action for the Detroit Tigers against the Texas Rangers, with Dane Dunning on the hill, June 28 at 8:05 PM ET.

-He had a hitless performance in his previous game (0-for-4) against the Rangers.
+In his last game, he notched a home run while going 1-for-4 against the Rangers.

 Spencer Torkelson Game Info & Props vs. the Rangers